The Most Important Difference Between Websites and Blogs

 - Delete old posts or rewrite them.

 Who wants to update old posts which are rarely visited if it all?
 Well, I don’t in most cases.
-You can change the date though and republish them on top though.
+You can change the date though and republish them on top.
 This way you save some time by not posting a completely new posting while also offering new insights, perspective or another update.

 Which one of the two do you prefer?